Scotland Flag

 It leads up over Cowie Water to the caravans and the more traditional seaside amenities, not shown, with a really rather marvellous area of recreation, shown.

-That includes an outdoor pool or a lido if you'd rather, but it won't reopen for another fortnight.
+That includes a lido but it won't reopen for another fortnight.

 That's because of the time it takes, in these parts, to get the temperature of the water up to 29℃ in late spring, probably.
 That, despite the palms, is about 28.5℃ warmer than the North Sea, just behind, on any given day.